-One of my absolute most favorite parts of the beginning of the school year is building classroom community.
+One of my absolute most favorite parts of the beginning of the school year is building classroom community through teamwork.
 The community that is going to bring all of my students together.
 The community that is going to support my students through tough times.
 The community that is going to make each and every one of my students feel welcome and essential.
 The community that is going to make my job one that I want to be at every single day.
 Part of building the community is teaching my students how to work as a team.
 We do activities all year long with partners, small groups or even as a whole class.
 We have to be able to work as a team and communicate to be successful.
 I start setting up teamwork on the second day of school.

 First, I always start by reading a few of my favorite books.
 The books I read this year were: